 Dr. Raed Lattouf, who is also a protester, has a clinic for cosmetic and implant dentistry in Sin El Fil, in Beirut.
 He even confirmed that this won’t be the only case he’ll be willing to take care of.
 Lattouf also encouraged and called anyone who is able to help those in need to not hesitate.

 We got in touch with Dr. Lattouf for updates, and we came to know that, indeed, he managed to find Mohammed and contacted him the same day he posted the picture.
+From here, knowing that Dr. Lattouf is as humanitarian as to take care of his amazing personal initiative, we take a stand in respecting Mohammed’s privacy, wishing him all the very best.

 May this heart-warming story encourage everyone to be helpful and caring for each other!